software-students-spring2024/4-containerized-app-exercise-team-dttt4/README.md

 ```

 ### Run the Application
-1. Navigate to web-app directory and run the flask application.
+1. At the root directory type the command.
 ```
-flask run
+docker-compose up --build
 ```
 2. Choose the file to upload